BenSt099/circlesplot/README.md

 <img src="man/figures/README-example_3.png" width="400"
 alt="plot, pdf-format" />

-The left plot is exported as *png*, while the right is exported as *pdf*.
+The first plot is exported as *png*, while the second is exported as *pdf*.

 ## Known issues